-Like with the purchase of a new car, Ballast Water Treatment Systems (BWTS) have to be granted a Type Approval (TA) before entering the market.
+Like a new type of car before it is introduced in the market, Ballast Water Treatment Systems (BWTS) have to be granted a Type Approval (TA) before being installed on-board of a ship.
 The global (IMO) and US regulations (ETV) contain the regulations and conditions for such granting.

 Testing for world-wide compliance of a BWTS on-board of ships can be regarded as the ultimate challenge: